Visit Bayonne (Aquitaine, France)

 - Sare - most beautiful village (22km)

-Market days in Bayonne: Regular market(s) are held in Bayonne each Wednesday & Tuesday & Thursday & Saturday & Friday.
+Market days: Regular market(s) are held in Bayonne each Wednesday & Tuesday & Thursday & Saturday & Friday.
 (Markets are held in the morning unless stated.)

 The French version of this page is at Bayonne (Francais)